-Kerala PWD- wings web portal was developed by Inapp for Kerala Public Works Department to automate various activities of PWD.
+Kerala PWD- wings web portal8 was developed by Inapp9 for Kerala Public Works Department for automating various activities of PWD (Public Works Department).

 This project aimed at automating various functions of PWD and is built on Java Technology on GNU/Linux System.